quickwit-oss/quickwit/docs/configuration/source-config.md

   - `raw_uri`: a message containing just the file object URI (e.g. `s3://mybucket/mykey`)
   - `deduplication_window_duration_sec`: maximum duration for which ingested files checkpoints are kept (default 3600)
   - `deduplication_window_max_messages`: maximum number of ingested file checkpoints kept (default 100k)
+  - `deduplication_cleanup_interval_secs`: frequency at which outdated file checkpoints are cleaned up

 *Adding a file source with SQS notifications to an index with the [CLI](../reference/cli.md#source)*